irinalapteva/irinalapteva.github.io/cv/index.md

 ### Mission

 I strongly believe in power of the arts to bring people together.
-In particular, the performing arts have always been at the core of my life and a key part of my identity.
-As an indigenous former ballerina with 2 Master Degrees and more than 15 years of work experience in nonprofit performing arts organizations, I am uniquely suited to innovate and enhance the arts and education landscape.
+In particular, the performing arts and education have always been at the core of my life and a key part of my identity.
+With nearly 20 years of experience as professional ballerina, educator, choreographer, and nonprofit leader—including two master’s degrees, indigenous background and international credentials—I bring a unique combination of artistic excellence, operational expertise, and a lifelong commitment to developing young dancers.
 Driven by a deep passion and a strong entrepreneurial spirit, I aim to create transformative experiences that resonate with diverse communities and contribute to the enduring success of organizations and artistic excellence.

 ### Experience

+###### **Director of the Arts**, [Community College of Baltimore County](https://www.ccbcmd.edu) <span class="cvdate">2025-Present</span>

-###### **Executive Director**, [Visceral Dance Chicago](https://www.visceraldance.com) <span class="cvdate">2025-Present</span>
+###### **Executive Director**, [Visceral Dance](https://www.visceraldance.com) <span class="cvdate">2025</span>

+- Spearheaded long-range strategic planning and programming for the 2025–26 season.
+- Developed organizational budget aligning programmatic, artistic, and financial goals.
+- Recruited, contracted, and onboarded new company dancers, apprentices, faculty, and interns.
+- Improved governance by onboarding a new board member, creating committees, and updating handbooks and internal policies.
+- Directed all marketing efforts, including strategy, content creation, and oversight of three marketing interns.
+- Created digital and print collateral, press releases, newsletters, e-blasts, sponsors, and donor materials.
+- Coordinated cross-promotional marketing, updated website content, oversaw video creation for all programs, generated ideas for content creation, sent marketing information for all festivals, and followed contract agreements regarding marketing approvals.
+- Oversaw a Visceral Dance company of 10 full-time professional dancers, a robust trainee program, and a wide range of education and outreach programs.
+- Designed and launched new donor tiers, annual giving programs, and the Visceral Inner Circle major donor initiative, increasing donor retention and high-value cultivation.
+- Negotiated sponsorship agreements, community partners, public school, theaters and other partners to increase organizational visibility and sustainable revenue.
+- Managed all outreach programs and connections with more than 200 local public schools.
+- Produced major performances at venues including MCA Chicago and Ann Barzel Theater.
+- Curated donor events such as open rehearsals, previews, receptions, and a benefit performance.
+- Solely oversaw all financial systems: QuickBooks, banking, payroll, and fiscal compliance, including successful FY2024 audit and 990 filing with the support of hired accounting firm.
+- Successfully integrated Studio Pro, MindBody, Wix, Pages, Little Green Light, Canva, CupCut, and DocuSign into operations, donor management, marketing, enrollment, and internal communications.

 ###### **Managing Director**, [CityDance Conservatory](https://www.citydance.net) <span class="cvdate">2018-2024</span>

+- Led curriculum development and scheduling across all levels of the Conservatory, working closely with the Artistic Director to maintain excellence in classical ballet and contemporary dance.
+- Supervised and mentored a diverse artistic team of 30+ faculty and staff, including 5 full-time staff members, choreographers, rehearsal directors, accompanists, guest artists, several contractor workers, partners, parent volunteers, interns, and work study rehearsal assistants.
+- Oversaw casting and repertory development, coached dancers, choreographed new works, and restaged repertory for major productions.
 - Led and managed logistical, administrative work, and day-to-day operations.
 - Collaborated and worked closely with the Artistic Director to design